hansen7/OcCo/readme.md

 ##### Docker

-In the `docker` folder, we provide the build, configuration and launch scripts:
+In the <a href="OcCo_Torch/docker">docker</a> folder, we provide the build, configuration and launch scripts:

 ```
 docker